Board Members

 Anne Petermann

-In 2000, she won the Wild Nature Award for Environmental Activist of the Year.
+In 2000, Anne received the national Wild Nature award for environmental activist of the year.

 Helen Scott